passlab/InteractiveOpenMPProgramming/_sources/cover.md

 ## About the Book

-**Interactive OpenMP Programming Book** pioneers the integration of Large Language Models (LLMs) such as Gemini Pro 1.5, Claude 3, and ChatGPT-4 into the educational fabric of high-performance computing.
+**Interactive OpenMP Programming** pioneers the integration of Large Language Models (LLMs) such as Gemini Pro 1.5, Claude 3, and ChatGPT-4 into the educational fabric of high-performance computing.
 This textbook revolutionizes learning by combining cutting-edge AI with traditional educational methodologies to offer a dynamic, interactive experience through Jupyter Books.
 It enables code execution directly from the web browser, enhancing the learning process with real-time feedback.

 ## Key Features